yantra-vinyasa/multi-cluster-configs/cluster-configs/base/alertmanager-config/README.md

 The customizable values are:
 - If msTeams is enabled or not.
 - Which channel in Teams that should be getting the alerts.
+- The smarthost for sending emails.
+- The 'from' address for emails.
+- A default list of email recipients.
+- An optional list of email recipients for `critical` alerts.
 > NOTE that when msTeams is enabled, and prometheus-msteams is installed in the cluster, all notifications from AlertManager will be sent to the **prometheus-msteams** pod to be processed before forwarding it to the Teams channel.

 Example of all configurables: